-He went off at 8/1 in 2012 and with Katie Walsh on board many thought that this was the year a female jockey would finally with the Aintree Grand National.
+He went off at 8/1 in the 2012 Grand National and with Katie Walsh on board many thought that this was the year a female jockey would finally with the Aintree Grand National.
 And she nearly did, coming in third place, putting her firmly in the history books.

 Back again for another shot in 2013, Seabass was ten years old and went off as race favourite, the first time in history that has happened with a female jockey on board.
 But with 11-06 to carry it wasn't to be the crowning glory of Katie Walsh's career and in fact, Seabass was rather unlucky in that he didn't make much of an impact at all during the race.

-Similar to 2013, Walsh got him around the course but could only manage to finish in 13th place which was no doubt incredibly disappointing but we could see him back for the 2014 Grand National as he will only be 11 years old and maybe they will be triumphant then.
+Walsh got him around the course but could only manage to finish in 13th place which was no doubt incredibly disappointing for connections.
+He was re-entered for the 2014 renewal but unfortunately was withdrawn at the second scratchings stage on March 18th 2014.